raul-arrieta/hydrogen-framework/README.md

 a single area, it will be accessible only to other resources, pages, partial views... in that area.
 Instead, defining resources, pages, partial views,... to the **Application** level, make them accessible through all areas.
 You should find the equilibrium between the two scenarios.

+## DISCLOSURE

+This framework is a tool for helping developers.
+The developer that will get helped most is me, as I am learning a lot about javascript and web development through this project.
+If it also helps anyone else and allows you to get one single minute of spare time to enjoy your family and friends, I get absolute compensation.

+It is, undoubtedly, not perfect.
+Use it under your responsibility, and get sure it meets your needs before ever starting to develop.

+I wouldn't use it in a production environment, but... who am I to tell you what to do?

+## THANKS

+First, thanks a lot to you, for being interested in this project.

+Thanks a lot to [jQuery](https://jquery.com/) developers (all of them).
+Without you, the web today would not be as powerful as it is.

+Thanks a lot to [Mustache](https://mustache.github.io/) developers.
+This framework would have required much more work to be developed without your work.
+Reinventing the wheel is not a good pattern, after all.

 ## Usage

 ### Required dependencies